 - Open Device Manager and go to Universal Serial Bus controllers.

 - Expand Universal Serial Bus controllers section and find Unrecognized device.
-Right click it and choose Delete.
+Right click it and choose Uninstall device.

 - Click Scan for hardware changes button.
 Windows will not install missing drivers.